-The Messianic Kingdom is part of an extended series of studies in support of the We Believe statement of The Association of Messianic Congregations.
-Much groundwork for this present study has been laid in the six prior studies of the Kingdom series, links to which are located above.
+The Messianic Kingdom is part of an extended series of studies in support of the We Believe statement* of The Association of Messianic Congregations.
+Much groundwork for this present study has been laid in the six prior studies of the Kingdom series, links to which are located at the very bottom of this page.
 It is urged that they be reviewed so that the present study may be more fully understood in its historical and other contexts.
-For even firmer foundation, it is suggested that the following studies be read or reviewed, as well: The Destinies of the Dead, The Rapture, The Great Tribulation and The Second Coming of the Lord.
+For even firmer foundation, it is suggested that the following studies be read or reviewed, as well: The Rapture, The Great Tribulation and The Second Coming of the Lord.
 Some of what has been examined in these studies will be touched on here, but not treated fully.

 It is worth stating, once again, that the prophesied Kingdom is a literal, earthly Kingdom in which Yeshua, Jesus, will reign bodily as king over Israel and the world.
 A polemic to this effect is presented in section IV of Part 1: Introduction.